nhsconnect/gpconnect/pages/development/development_fhir_api_guidance.md

 ### FHIR system conformance ###

-Servers SHALL provide a read-only [FHIR CapabilityStatement resource](https://www.hl7.org/fhir/STU3/capabilitystatement.html) that identifies all of the profiles and operations that the server supports for each resource type.
+Servers SHALL provide a read-only [FHIR CapabilityStatement resource](https://www.hl7.org/fhir/STU3/capabilitystatement.html) that identifies all the profiles and operations that the server supports for each resource type.

 A server's capability statement SHALL be available using the following [capabilities interactions](http://hl7.org/fhir/STU3/http.html#capabilities):